 W-2 applicants and participants are often connected to other services within their community.

+The W-2 agency is responsible for ensuring integration of services across programs and providers to reduce duplication of effort and improve employment opportunities and outcome for each participant and W-2 group.

-The W-2 Agency is responsible for ensuring that those services are coordinated with the W-2 services.
-To do this, the W-2 Agency must establish and maintain effective relationships with the following partner agencies serving families in common:
+To do this, the W-2 agency must establish and maintain effective relationships with the following partner agencies:

 - 1. Public Workforce System;

-- 2. Wisconsin Job Centers;
+- 2. Wisconsin Job Centers:

 - 3. Public and Community Based Supportive Services;

 - 4. Child Welfare; and

-- 5. Income Maintenance (IM)
+- 5. Income Maintenance (IM).